theupdateframework/pep-maximum-security-model/README.rst

 When a recently-claimed project uploads a new a transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
-If the project is new, then the project transaction process MUST also add new recently-claimed metadata with [LV: the ?] public keys and threshold number (which MUST be part of the transaction) for the project.
+If the project is new, then the project transaction process MUST also add new recently-claimed metadata with the public keys and threshold number (which MUST be part of the transaction) for the project.
 Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed metadata as well as the current set of delegated targets metadata for the project.

 The process [LV: would it be helpful to name the process?] for a claimed project is slightly